 This full-orbed freedom includes the freedom of the individual, to be sure, a freedom secured by the rule of law, and the vast inheritance of individual liberties, legal rights, and forms of political agency that our forebears fought to win and pass on to us.
-Such a national conservatism cherishes liberal institutions; it only doubts whether they can be secured on the grounds of mere liberalism.
+National conservatism cherishes liberal institutions; it only doubts whether they can be secured on the grounds of mere liberalism.
 Indeed, like the postwar fusionism of Buckley, Kirk, and Meyer, this new fusionism must recognize that freedom rests upon the conviction of a transcendent source of value outside of any merely human institutions.
 We have spoken repeatedly of the ways in which freedom depends upon a context for action, a horizon of meaning that assures the individual that he or she is not futile or forgotten.
 This human longing for identity offers a great temptation to idolatry, to imbuing the family, the church, the community, the nation, or the cause with an ultimate value that would make it the final horizon for assessing the meaning of any action.
 It is this idolatry that nationalism’s contemporary critics most fear, shuddering at the memories of the blood sacrifices that have been demanded at the altar of the nation in every era, not least our own.
 But such idolatry is hardly unique to nations.
 Families and clans used to demand such blood sacrifices in an earlier time, and causes and principles are liable to be the most insatiable killers of all.
 The antidote to all is the freedom of conscience that knows better to make any earthly circumstance or institution the horizon of ultimate meaning.

 I have spoken extensively of the social conditions of freedom.
 It ought to be obvious that, in any healthy society, most of these will be sustained by the local and the regional: in churches, in schools, in cemeteries, in quirky local customs and town parades, in the thousand happy offspring of each unique union of history and geography.
 Each of us finds our meaning, and exercises our freedom, by participating in the forms of life, both chosen and given, that are nurtured by these “little platoons” so lauded by Burke.
 There is no doubt that often enough, nationalism has been pursued at the expense of local and regional goods.
 Burke wrote eloquently in his Reflections on the Revolution of how the Parisian despots of the National Assembly, by re-organizing the nation into perfectly square districts with no respect to either geography or history,